Jacobson-CompSysBio/JAILLM/NOTES.md

-## How Do We Convert a Graph to a Sequence?
+## How Do We Fine Tune Models on Graphs?

-1) train graph embeddings
+1) train graph embeddings with other model weights frozen

 2) unfreeze llama weights and fine-tune on language and graphs

-3)
+3) evaluate training by asking graph prediction questions